pythonarcade/arcade/doc/community/how_to_get_help.rst

+.. include:: /links.rst

 .. _how-to-get-help:

 How to Get Help
 ===============

-The best places to get help are the help channels on the `the Discord server <https://discord.gg/ZjGDqMp>`_.
+The best places to get help are the help channels on the `discord`_ server.
 They are located in the 3rd category from the top in the channel list:

 .. figure:: /images/community/how_to_get_help/discord_help_channels.png
     :scale: 50%